JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 ```

 ```@example conventions
-diagram
+diagram # hide
 ```

-You could use a transformation matrix to reflect the Luxor drawing space in the x-axis.
+You could use a transformation matrix to reflect the Luxor drawing space in the x axis.

 ```@example
 using Luxor # hide